mtalexan/fleek-config/README.md

 ```

 The Neovim plugins (like the one shown) seem to be the first to fail for some reason.
 It's unclear why an overloaded set of nix builders will cause build failures rather than just taking a long time, but that's what happens.
 Some of the tools, like `emacs-unstable` and `zed-editor`, are quite large and can take a lot of time and resources to build.
 When this is needed during a rebuild, it can starve something and the neovim plugins (and their dependencies) are the first to fail out.

+### Git-LFS error when using zed-editor flake

+If you're using the Lix fork of Nix, it has problems as of version 2.23 with its implementation of how it does the `git lfs fetch` portion of the `fetchGit` function.
+It seems to be related specifically to Rust crates on flakes making use of Crane for the Crate-to-Nix support when the crate has GitLFS objects in it.
+It gets an error from GitLFS for some reason, which causes a cloning failure.

+The work around is to not use Lix.